ethereum-oasis-op/baseline/examples/erp-connector-proxy/README.md

 The proxy defines the entry point for all integration partners in the use case scenario, agreeing on a common domain model and service layer.
 Still, every participant runs its own proxy, keeping the decentralised structure in place.

-The proxy does not perform any business logic on its own (apart from some basic example mappings to make the first setup easier), but is calling the Provide Shuttle stack in this demo using [this](https://github.com/provideservices/provide-dotnet) open source project which provides the bridge between the proxy and Baseline protocol by way of the Provide stack.
+The proxy does not perform any business logic on its own (apart from some basic example mappings to make the first setup easier).
+The proxy leverages the local Provide stack as a gateway to the Baseline Protocol by way of [this](https://github.com/provideservices/provide-dotnet) open-source NuGet package.

 # Challenge: Integrating Systems of Record